Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: Introduction

 \subsection{Acknowledgments}

 Part of this article began while I was completing my master’s degree.
-I would like to warmly thank Nicolás Carreño and Alberto Mercado for introducing into the world of research in control theory and for all their support during that period.
+I would like to warmly thank Nicolás Carreño and Alberto Mercado for introducing me into the world of research in control theory and for all their support during that period.
+I am also grateful to the anonymous referees for their valuable comments and suggestions.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 945332.
 Part of this work was also supported by the ANID-PFCHA/Magíster Nacional scholarship programme (2020-22201136).